 One can save money as a minimalist.
 In fact, many minimalists do.
 It is often easier to have savings, because if one is spending less on needless possessions, a huge home and a couple of huge vehicles, you have more money.
-Having savings gives you peace of mind.
+Having savings gives me peace of mind.

 Minimalism is not about counting belongings.
 It is also not about sacrifice.
 It is making a conscious decision about how you want to live.
 It is an attitude towards life.